tgoldenberg/brn-gitbook/chapter_17_mobile_design_principles.md

 Disclaimer: Sketch costs $99 for the full version, but I can say it is absolutely worth it if you're going to be doing regular sketching, and it's far cheaper than it's competitors.
 It does have a 30-day free trial if you expect to only need it for a few weeks.

 #### InVision

+[InVision](https://www.invisionapp.com/) is a free service that lets you create clickable/tappable prototypes from images you upload.
+If you've got some rough PNGs you've drawn in Sketch, you can quickly create a prototype you can share via a link with friends and potential users.
+You can even let them comment directly on your designs and iterate through to the best ideas.
+The company has built an incredible following among the design community for how easy it is to use.
+It also offers paid plans which provide a deeper feature set if you're serious

+#### Pen and Paper

+Seriously, one of the oldest design tools is still one of the best.
+Design agencies all over the world have conference rooms covered with whiteboards because drawing is one of the best ways to work through ideas.
+If you find digital tools to overwhelming, just close your laptop and get a pen and paper.
+No matter how rough your sketches, you'll be able to get an idea of the core screens that make your app in under an hour.
+At the very least, it'll give you a clear picture of what you're coding before you start.

+## Principle #2: Don't Do Something New

+This may sound like insane advice.
+After all, shouldn't your app solve people's problems in some new, inventive way?
+Actually no, successful products usually rely heavily on common design patterns with a bit of innovation thrown in in key areas.

+Imagine if you were trying to design a new bike.
+But not just any bike, you're going to completely re-imagine the way people think about bikes.
+You decide that in order to innovate it's important you throw out all of these stupid conventions?
+Why should you use rubber tires?
+Just because we've been using rubber tires for a century doesn't mean we should continue doing so.
+Maybe polyurethane would be more durable.
+And instead of carbon fiber frames, you decide someone really needs to look into trying bamboo.
+And finally, you think the angles are all wrong - people clearly would prefer to lean back further as they ride, right?

+You can see where this is going.
+It's one thing to challenge some of the core assumptions underpinning a product's design, it's another thing to challenge *all* of them.
+The reality is that most well-established products are the culmination of extensive research and usability testing, and you can benefit by leveraging what works.

+### Leveraging Design Patterns

+The easiest way to design an app that users will understand and love is to look at what other successful apps do.
+I'm not saying you directly copy someone else's design, I'm saying you draw inspiration from it and follow the patterns that work.

+When you're about to embark on a new design project, start by taking screenshots of all of the apps in your industry or just those that you like.
+How do they handle navigation?
+How do the handle registration?
+If your app has a chat interface, look at ten apps that do chat well side-by-side.
+Chances are you'll see a lot of similarities and you can include those similarities n your app.
+Using common paradigms helps users understand how your app works, since they've lkely seen similar patterns before.